Back

 The wording and syntax of this epistle in its original Greek demonstrates that the author was capable and fluent.
 The epistle's style is combative, impassioned, and rushed.
 Many examples of evildoers and warnings about their fates are given in rapid succession.

 The epistle concludes with a doxology, which is considered by Peter H. Davids to be one of the highest in quality contained in the Bible.
+Reicke describes it as "grand and soul-stirring".: 217

 It may have been composed as an encyclical letter—that is, one not directed to the members of one church in particular, but intended rather to be circulated and read in all churches.
-While addressed to the Christian Church as a whole, the references to Old Testament figures such as Michael, Cain, and Korah's sons, the Book of Enoch, and the invocation of James as head of the church of Jerusalem suggests a Jewish Christian main audience that would be familiar with Enochian literature and revere James.
+While addressed to the Christian Church as a whole, the references to Old Testament figures such as Michael, Cain, and Korah's sons, the Book of Enoch, and the invocation of James as head of the church of Jerusalem suggest a Jewish Christian main audience who would be familiar with Enochian literature and revere James.

 The letter of Jude was one of the disputed books of the biblical canon of the New Testament.
 Despite some opposition, it seems to have been accepted by most churches around the end of the second century.
 Clement of Alexandria, Tertullian, and the Muratorian canon considered the letter canonical.
 The letter was eventually accepted as part of the canon by later Church Fathers such as Athanasius of Alexandria.
-The canon list at the Council of Carthage (c.
+The canon listed by the Council of Carthage (c.
 397) included the epistle of Jude.

 The first historical record of doubts as to authorship are found in the writings of Origen of Alexandria, who spoke of the doubts held by some in the early third century.
 Eusebius classified it with the "disputed writings, the antilegomena" in the early fourth century.
-Eusebius doubted its authenticity partially because it was rarely quoted among ancient sources, although he acknowledges it was read in many churches.
+Eusebius doubted its authenticity, partly because it was rarely quoted among ancient sources, although he acknowledges it was read in many churches.
 The links between the Epistle and 2 Peter and its use of the biblical apocrypha raised concern: Saint Jerome wrote in 392 AD that the book was "rejected by many" since it quotes the Book of Enoch.
 Even to the extent that the letter was accepted as canonical and useful, it likely circulated as an independent letter in the 2nd and 3rd centuries; it and the other general epistles only appear to have become part of somewhat standardized collections in manuscripts of the fourth century and afterward.

 The oldest surviving versions of the Syriac Peshitta from the 5th- and 6th- centuries do not include Jude; nor 2 John, 3 John, 2 Peter, or Revelation.
 These works were added to the Syrian canon in the 6th century and afterward.